icare-sh/EPITA-PFE-ebpfml/README.md

   end
 ```

 The actual implementation is designed to work in debian 11 with the 5.* kernel version.
 You will need to install some packages to run **ebpf** with **BCC**.
-Follow the install instruction in **./detector/README.md**
+Follow the install instruction in [detector/README.md](detector/README.md).

 To run the generator follow this steps :

 ```bash
 make detector
 ```
-You can now run your malware samples and the detector will keep all specifics data about ransomware behaviour.
+You can now run your malware samples and the **detector** will keep all specifics data about ransomware behaviour.

 After that you will need to prepare the output data to machinelearning.
 So run :